Missing Interviews True Crime Garage /// Part 1

 We have other cases where we call and leave a voicemail that doesn't get returned until two months after we've covered the case.

-they may have tuned in and heard us saying
+But then they, you know, they may have tuned in and heard us saying,

 you know, I've toured the coroner's office,